tavaresx1912/Warm_Up_Data_Analytics/README.md

 ### median_mode.py

 This script calculates and displays the median and mode of income data.
 The median represents the middle value when data is sorted, while the mode represents the most frequently occurring value in the dataset.

+### quartiles.py

+This script calculates statistical measures (quartiles, deciles, and percentiles) and creates boxplot visualizations.
+It includes functions for:
+- Loading data from a CSV file
+- Calculating quartiles (25th, 50th, and 75th percentiles), deciles (10th through 90th percentiles), and percentiles (1st through 99th percentiles) for a specified column
+- Creating boxplots to visualize the distribution of data
+- Displaying the calculated statistical measures

+The script demonstrates these capabilities by calculating quartiles and deciles for income data and creating boxplots for both height and income distributions.

 ## Data Description